vedantlohan247/vedant_phase2/picoctf/Reverse_Engg.md

 ## Notes:

-- I was making mistakes while reversing the logic, I tried to figure out and track each index which was very lenghty approach.
+- I was making mistakes while reversing the logic, I tried to figure out and track each index which was very lengthy approach.

 ## Resources:
 - my roommate who knows java

 ***